Muhammad-Osama/Localized-Spatio-temporal-Models/README.md

 y_n : spatio-temporal quantity e.g. precipitation at the nth training point

 U: mean parameter set to 1 corresponding to constant spatio-temporal mean

+## basis.py
+The basis.py evaluates a spatio-temporal basis at a specific spatio-temporal point.
+The function is called in the following way:

+[alpha_sparse_n,ind_alpha_n] = basis.spatio_temporal_basis(x_n,mn,mx,Ns,Nt,sup)

+x_n: Dx1 array containing spatio-temporal coordinates e.g. for 2D space time: x_n = [s1, s2, t] where [s1,s2] are the spatial coordinates in Euclidean space and 't' is the time coordinates.
+If spatial coordinates are [longitude, latitude] they must be converted to Euclidean space.
+We provide a function latlon_conversion.py to do that

+mn: Dx1 array containing the lower limit of each dimension

+mx: Dx1 array containing the upper limit of each dimension

+Ns: the number of basis in space per dimension

+Nt: the number of basis in time

+sup: the support of local b-spline spatial basis in fraction of range of dimension

+alpha_sparse_n: Ns^(D-1)*(Nt^2+1)x1 sparse array of spatio-temporal basis for the nth point

+ind_alpha_n: array containing indices of the non-zero elements in alpha_sparse_n

 ## Plots
 The uploaded files contain some example plots from our results on real precipitation data.
 The precipitation_conotur_plot is the contour plot of predicted precipitation over a spatial region for a specific month.
 The red dots denote the training points.
 The precipitation_time_series is a comparison of the actual and predicted percipitation over time for spatial point marked by red cross in the contour plot.
 The black dashed box and dashed line in these plots constitute a contiguous spatio-temporal test region.